-We ask if there are sequencing rules where the miner cannot profit from manipulating {\em only} the block content while respecting the sequencing rule.
-We summarize our findings as follows: \begin{enumerate} \item {\bf Theorem~\ref{thm:pump-dump} (Folklore).} For a large class of liquidity pool exchanges, including the product potential design of Uniswap, and under the status quo where miners can pick the content of a block (including adding their own transactions) and sequence transactions as they like, a user might receive an arbitrarily bad execution price.
+We ask if there are sequencing rules where the miner cannot profit from manipulating the block content while respecting the sequencing rule.
+We summarize our findings as follows: \begin{enumerate} \item {\bf Theorem~\ref{thm:pump-dump} (Folklore).} For a large class of liquidity pool exchanges, including the product potential design of Uniswap, and where miners can pick the content of a block (including adding their own transactions) and sequence transactions as they like, a user might receive an arbitrarily bad execution price.
 That is, a user who buys $q$ units of a token might make an arbitrarily large payment.
-Equivalently, a user who sells $q$ units of a token might receive an arbitrarily small payment. \item {\bf Theorem~\ref{thm:impossibility}.} For a class of liquidity pool exchanges (that includes Uniswap), for any sequencing rule, there are instances where the miner has a profitable risk-free undetectable deviation. \item {\bf Theorem~\ref{thm:greedy}.} If the miner implements an undetectable deviation from the Greedy Sequencing Rule (as defined in Section~\ref{sec:sequencer}), then for any user transaction $A$ that the miner includes in the block, it must be that either (1) the user efficiently detects the miner did not respect the sequencing rule, or (2) the execution price of $A$ for the user is at least as good as if $A$ was the only transaction in the block, or (2) the execution price of $A$ is worse than this standalone price and the miner does not gain (or lose) when including $A$ in the block. \end{enumerate}
+Equivalently, a user who sells $q$ units of a token might receive an arbitrarily small payment. \item {\bf Theorem~\ref{thm:impossibility}.} For a class of liquidity pool exchanges (that includes Uniswap), for any sequencing rule, there are instances where the miner has a profitable risk-free undetectable deviation. \item {\bf Theorem~\ref{thm:greedy}.} We specify a sequencing rule (the Greedy Sequencing Rule) such that, for any valid execution ordering, then for any user transaction $A$ that the miner includes in the block, it must be that either (1) the user efficiently detects the miner did not respect the sequencing rule, or (2) the execution price of $A$ for the user is at least as good as if $A$ was the only transaction in the block, or (3) the execution price of $A$ is worse than this standalone price but the miner does not gain when including $A$ in the block. \end{enumerate}

-Theorem~\ref{thm:pump-dump} shows a miner can force an arbitrarily bad execution (and profit as a result) if they can pick an execution ordering in the absence of trading costs for the miner.
+Theorem~\ref{thm:pump-dump} shows a miner can force an arbitrarily bad execution (and profit as a result) if they can pick an execution ordering (in the absence of trading costs for the miner).
 This result can be weakened by introducing transaction fees (paid by each transaction in the block) or trading fees (proportional to the trading volume).
 However, sufficiently large transactions can still be the victim of a sandwich attack.
 While prior work has explored (often complex) trade-offs between fees and order size~\cite{heimbach2022eliminating} to mitigate market manipulation, our positive result holds even in the absence of trading costs (blockchain transaction fees or exchange fees).